bytefish/WpfDataGridFilter/README.md

 [WpfDataGridFilter]: https://github.com/bytefish/WpfDataGridFilter

-"I just want to filter some data in a DataGrid, why is all this so complicated?"... said everyone using a WPF DataGrid.
+"I just want to server-side filter some data in a DataGrid, why is all this so complicated?"... said everyone using a WPF DataGrid.

 So I have written [WpfDataGridFilter], which is a small library to simplify server-side filtering, pagination and sorting in a WPF DataGrid.
 It works by using a custom `DataGridColumnHeader` template and comes with its own Pagination control and